mmaeusezahl/python-windows-surfstick-guide/README.md

 python modeswitch.py
 ```

 and your surfstick should finally be in modem-mode!
-Please note that the vid and
+Please note that the
-pid are hard-coded into this script, but it should be easy enough to adapt for
+message, vid and pid are hard-coded into this script, but it should be easy
-your needs.
+enough to adapt for your needs.

 ### Thougts about the "magic" messages